clairesmith11/ecalendar/Readme.md

 ## Features

-- The app accurately displays a scrollable calendar which can go display months from the past or future.
+- The app accurately displays a scrollable calendar which can display months from the past or future.
 It determines and marks the current day.
 - The app allows a user to add an event with a title, date, time and location.
 - The user's events are saved to a database for persistence.
 - The user can edit or delete an existing event.